 - Demonstrate adherence to security requirements to relevant stakeholders;

-- Illustrate development and maintenance and product security capabilities;
+- Illustration of the vendor’s development and maintenance and product security capabilities;

-- Avoid globally inconsistent and conflicting security requirements and conformance fragmentation; and
+- Avoidance of globally inconsistent and conflicting security requirements and conformance fragmentation; and

-- Access a unified set of security requirements which eases network product development and global sales.
+- Unified set of security requirements eases network product development and global sales

 Mobile network operators:

-- Have visibility of security capabilities of equipment vendors and their network products prior to purchase;
+- Visibility of security capabilities of equipment vendors and their network products prior to purchase;

-- Provided with baseline security requirements that can be fulfilled by network equipment products; and
+- Baseline of security requirements that can be fulfilled by network equipment products; and

 National authorities and regulators:

-- A security assurance scheme readily available for use;
+- Security assurance scheme readily available for their use;

 - Increase effective security while not negatively impacting the industry; and

-- Helps avoid fragmentation of security requirements across the global market.
+- Help avoids fragmentation of security requirements across the global market.

-NESAS is open to receiving contributions from a range of stakeholders, including from those who are not members of the GSMA, and we encourage them to get involved and to contribute to defining and enhancing all aspects of the scheme.
+NESAS is open to receiving contributions from a range of stakeholders, regardless of whether they are GSMA members, and we encourage them to get involved and to contribute to defining and enhancing all aspects of the scheme.